Morocco: Cleaner jailed for stealing king's watches | DW | 25.01.2020

 King Mohammed VI has courted controversy for his lavish lifestyle.
 In a 2018 Instagram post, the king was seen wearing a diamond-encrusted Patek Philippe timepiece worth more than €1 million.

-In 2014, Forbes business magazine dubbed King Mohammed VI one of the wealthiest persons in the world with a value of $2.5 billion.
+In 2014, Forbes business magazine dubbed King Mohammed VI one of the wealthiest people in the world with a value of $2.5 billion.

 Read more: Women say Morocco's invasive 'virginity tests' are assault